 Sporadic bleeding during pregnancy is common in the first trimester.

 Finally, there are numerous other causes of light bleeding in early pregnancy.
 Some examples include:

 - Cervical changes (blood flow to the cervix increases in pregnancy)

 - Placenta problems (can lead to heavier bleeding)

 - Carrying multiples

-In some cases, there is no clear reason for the bleeding.
-This page focuses more on bleeding that typical occurs very early, before a confirmed pregnancy, you can read more in-depth on other possible causes of early pregnancy bleeding seen more frequently after a confirmed pregnancy in the first trimester here.
+In some cases, there is no clear reason for pregnancy bleeding.
+This page focuses more on bleeding that typically occurs very early, before a confirmed pregnancy.
+You can read more in-depth on other possible causes of early pregnancy bleeding seen more frequently after a confirmed pregnancy in the first, second, or third trimester here.

 You may also find helpful: